masyl/funex/README.md

 ## Roadmap
 - DONE - Whitespace support
 - DONE - Support for Multi-statement
-- Functions as arguments instead of strings
+- Support evaluation of async expressions with a standard callback
 - Syntax error on unclosed function calls and array gets
 - Syntax error on miss-use of ";"
 - Syntax error on miss-placed string test."string"
 - Syntax error on unterminated statement
-- Support evaluation of async expressions with a standard callback
+- A tool to test funex live
 - Annotated code
-- Strict mode
+- DONE: Strict mode
-- npm installation
+- Lower cyclomatic complexity
 - Test coverage report
 - Detailed syntax documentation
 - A pretty web-site
+- A new logo